 4. on the basis of the percentage of sand passing through different sizes.

 It subdivides the cement paste into thin films and allows it to spread and adhere.

 It allows the carbon dioxide from the air to penetrate and improve the setting.
 It prevents shrinkage and adds to the density of mortar.
 It fills the gap between building blocks and gives a level surface to mortar.

 The increase in volume due to moisture content is known as the bulking of sand.
 It is due to the formation of thin films around sand particles.
 The increase in volume is as high as 30 – 37 percent.

 At around 8% of moisture content, there is maximum bulking.
-Finer the sand more is the bulking.
+The finer the sand more is the more bulking.
 After about 20% moisture content, thin films start breaking and volume reduction takes place.

 Good sand has the following properties:

 - Free from salt, clay, and organic matter